 7. Even Superheroes Have Bad Days by Shelly Becker: No matter who you are, even a superhero, you’re going to have a bad day here or there.
 The best thing to do is deal with it as a superhero.

 8. You Get What You Get by Julie Gassman: The character in this book is a spunky squirrel who learns how to deal with disappointments: you get what you get and you don’t throw a fit.

-9. The Way I Act by Steve Metzger: This book shows children inspiring ways to react to all kinds of different situations, whether good or bad, and shows them that they can control those actions.
+9. The Way I Act by Steve Metzger: This book shows children inspiring ways to react to all kinds of different situations, whether good or bad.
+It shows them that they can control those actions.

-10. What Were You Thinking?: Learning To Control Your Impulses by Brian Smith: When a young boy is just a little too impulsive, he must learn to control his impulses so he can get along better with those around him.
+10. What Were You Thinking?: Learning To Control Your Impulses by Brian Smith: When a young boy is just a little too impulsive, he must learn to control his impulses.
+In this way, he can get along better with those around him.